 L90 AFAS 3242 Introduction to African-American Psychology

 This course provides an introduction to the experiences of African Americans from a psychological perspective.
 Throughout the course, we will consider a range of theoretical and methodological approaches that scholars have developed to conceptualize the thoughts, styles and behaviors of African Americans.
 The course begins with an overview of these theories, methodologies and frameworks.
 The second part of the course is devoted to exploring psychological research around pertinent topics in the field such as racism and discrimination, gender, achievement and schooling, kinship and family, racial identity, religion and spirituality, and mental health.
 Finally, we conclude the course with discussions of current topics, controversies, and recent advances in African-American psychology.
 Prerequisite: Intro to Africana Studies.

 L90 AFAS 3254 African Americans and Children's Literature

 This course explores two distinct themes: how African descended people have been depicted in American and British children's literature and how African Americans have established a tradition in writing for children and young adults.
-It also examines two related questions: How has African-American childhood been constructed in children's literature and how have African-American writers constructed childhood in children's literature?
+It will also examine two related questions: How has African American childhood been constructed in children's literature and how have African American writers constructed childhood in children's literature?
 We will look at such classic white writers for children like Helen Bannerman, Annie Fellows Johnston, and Mark Twain as well as efforts by blacks like the Brownies Book, published by the NAACP, and children's works by black writers including Langston Hughes, Ann Petry, Shirley Graham Du Bois, Arna Bontemps, Virginia Hamilton, Walter Dean Myers, Mildred Taylor, Floyd and Patrick McKissack, Julius Lester, Rosa Guy, Sharon Bell Mathis, bell hooks, and others.
 For AFAS majors, this course counts as Area Requirement 1.

 L90 AFAS 3255 Black Masculinities: From Slavery to Hip-Hop Dreams